Fractured Magic: Chapter Seventeen

 “Dinara,” Roman said, gently, “This isn’t a world you want to be a part of.”

 Dinara sighed.
 “Maybe you’re right.”
-Tears swam in her eyes, but her cheeks were dry.
-Her voice was even as she asked, “Where does that leave us, Roman?
-If you can’t tell me about yourself, and I can’t hear it?
-I’ve always felt like there was something missing, with you.
+Tears swam in her eyes, but her cheeks were dry and her voice was even as she asked, “Where does that leave us, Roman?
+If you can’t tell me about yourself and I can’t hear it?
+I’ve always felt like there was something missing, between us.
 Something you were holding back.
 I thought I could draw it out, but yesterday, you were more yourself than I’ve ever seen you.
 If you can’t be that with me...”

 Roman rubbed his eyes.
 He was tired.
 “I know.
 You deserve better.”